leilahojat/leilahojat/content/authors/admin/_index.md

 I have been heavily involved in both clinical and research aspects of COVID-19 management since the beginning of the pandemic.
 Currently, I am involved in developing a multidisciplinary outpatient center for treatment of patients with post-acute COVID symptoms.

-My personal interests include sustainability, social and economic disparities, mindfulness and self-care, animal rights and environmental advocacy, and support and advocacy for individuals representing marginalized communities, including chronically homeless individuals, individuals seeking asylum, people who inject drugs, and people living with HIV.
-I enjoy all things cats, crafts, and running.
+My personal interests include sustainability, social and economic disparities, animal rights and environmental advocacy, and mindfulness and self-care.
+I enjoy all things concerning cats, crafts, and Jedi.

 I love connecting with others with similar interests, so please feel free to reach out to connect on any of these topics!